 Internal may refer to any of the following:

 1. Internal is a term used to describe a device that is installed in the computer.
 For example, a video card is an internal device and a printer is an external device.
 When referring to a drive, an internal drive (e.g., internal hard drive) is any drive inside the computer.
 In the picture is an example of computer memory and an example of internal hardware.
-Below are additional examples of internal hardware in your computer.
+Below are additional examples of internal hardware in a computer.

 Internal computer hardware devices